Connect with others who understand.

 Avoid Harsh Cosmetics

-Cosmetic or commercial skin care products — soaps, skin cleansers, exfoliating scrubs, moisturizers, sunscreens, and makeup — all contain ingredients that can aggravate lesions.
-Skin with eczema has microscopic cracks in it, so any product that enters these cracks can irritate.
+Cosmetic or commercial skin care products — including soaps, skin cleansers, exfoliating scrubs, moisturizers, sunscreens, and makeup — can all contain ingredients like fragrances, detergents, and dyes that can aggravate atopic dermatitis.
 Even products labeled “natural,” “dermatologically tested,” or “hypoallergenic” can cause allergic reactions.
-When applying makeup, avoid bacteria-laced brushes, warned a beauty expert on the National Eczema Association website.
-“Wash your hands well and use your fingertips to dab on makeup,” she advises.

-Seek Out Eczema-Friendly Products
+Opt for Eczema-Friendly Products

-Tips from MyEczemaTeam Members on Managing Facial Atopic Dermatitis
+Tips From MyEczemaTeam Members on Managing Facial Atopic Dermatitis

 Itch Relief